ISFM Advanced Certificate in Feline Behaviour – commonly asked questions

 For those in the UK that are interested in becoming a qualified clinical animal behaviourist, we recommend you visit the following websites:

 Is there a limit to how many people can be on the course at any one time?

-From May 2017, we will only take a maximum of 30 students per course at each enrolment.
-We feel 30 is an appropriate number for a class size, albeit it a virtual one(!).
+We are able to take a maximum of 60 students for the ISFM Advanced Certificate in May 2018.
 If you wish to enrol and the course intake is already full, we will ask you if you would like to be placed on the waiting list for the next intake and nearer the time we will check to see if you still wish to be enrolled at this particular time.